Jennifer loved her socks. They were rainbow-colored, and they sparkled in the sunlight. She wore them everywhere.

 Jennifer laid in bed, holding her one lonely rainbow-colored sock when Jake jumped on the bed.
 He grabbed the prettiest sock ever and ran away with it.

 “Hey!”
-Jennifer said.
+Jennifer yelped.
 She followed Jake down the stairs and into the laundry room where he slept.
 Then Jennifer saw something tucked into Jake’s bed.
 It was the prettiest thing she ever saw.

 It was rainbow-colored, and she was more than sure it would sparkle in the sunlight.
 It was her lost sock.